 Pathophysiology of Charcot Joint

 The exact mechanism of Charcot joint disease is not known.
-Following theories suggest various mechanisms which may be responsible for this disease.
+Following theories suggest various mechanisms that may be responsible for this disease.

 Presentation of Charcot Joint